prouast/rouast/README.md

 4. Configure Amazon CloudFront

 For each bucket, a [policy is set up](https://aws.amazon.com/premiumsupport/knowledge-center/cloudfront-serve-static-website/) on CloudFront using the bucket endpoint and previously created certificate.
+Set up each with the corresponding bucket endpoint listed in S3.
+Select the certificate from ACM.
 The type A `DNS` record sets on Route53 have to be updated to reflect the domain names from CloudFront.

 5. Making changes to content